-Information is power-or at least that's what a lot of military and intelligence services think!
+Information is power--or at least that's what a lot of military and intelligence services think!
 The power of ideas has long fueled rebellions, insurgencies and civil wars and many countries that may have inferior military capabilities in the traditional sense seek to use information to divide and pre-occupy their adversaries.
 In Russia, for example, influencing public opinion through propaganda and inflaming local tensions is part of their doctrine of warfare and something they practice constantly on perceived adversaries.
 Social media completely changed the information operations game.
-It's now easier than every to move information quickly and impersonate other people, creating the impression of public anger or division.
+It's now easier than ever to move information quickly and impersonate other people, creating the impression of public anger or division.
+Targeted information operations occur in the domestic political space as well.